gdar463/classemista/README.md

 - [ ] Cache
 - [ ] All routes maybe
-- [ ] Background grades and noticeboard notis
+- [ ] Background grades and noticeboard notifications